EmaSuriano/roller-blinds-wifi/README.md

 # roller-blinds-wifi

-This a project made with nodemcu and jhony five to control any roller blinds via Wi-fi
+This a project made with nodemcu and johnny five to control any roller blinds via Wi-fi